 Benefits to employee and facility of employment as a result of nominee’s personal projects, achievements, or efforts that this award would support.(15 points)

-Describe how this award will be used to reach the nominees’ educational goals (25 points)
+Describe how this award will be used to reach the nominees’ educational goals.
+(25 points)

 List additional certificates earned and pertinent education received.
 (10 points)